fetchai/agents-aea/docs/questions-and-answers.md

 <details><summary>What is the Open Economic Framework (OEF)?</summary>
-The 'Open Economic Framework' (OEF) is a node that enables search, discovery and communicate with possible clients or services.
+The <i>Open Economic Framework' (OEF)</i> consists of protocols, languages and market mechanisms agents use to search and find each other, communicate with as well as trade with each other.
+As such the OEF defines the decentralised virtual environment that supplies and supports APIs for autonomous third-party software agents, also known as Autonomous Economic Agents (AEAs).
 <br><br>
 You can read more about the ledgers and the OEF <a href="../oef-ledger/"> here </a>
 </details>